amir-kedis/Siemens-Internship-Assignments-2024/Assignment1/README.md

 > [!important]
 > This readme contains only instructions of how to run and test the assignment.
-> for more about this assigment and my approach to it please check the
+> for more about this assignment and my approach to it please check the
 > [Report here](./docs/report.md).

 ## Setup Instructions